therealhalonen/PhishSticks/payloads/ransomware/README.md

 ## How to use

-Download and run the script or .exe file inside a safe folder with no important files (incase something goes wrong) to launch the program and enjoy
+Download and run the script or .exe file inside a safe folder with no important files (incase something goes wrong) to launch the program and enjoy, for example:

 ```
+$ mkdir TestTarget
+$ cd TestTarget
 $ ./encrypt.py
 ```
 OR